tdore92/project-1/README.md

  <p>To finish off, I added the visuals with a couple of google sourced images and used Pixlr to make my desired snake parts viable.
 I attempted to give each snake segment its own image, but decided against it with little time remaining, causing me to change my Pokemon theme to a Metroid one.
 Added in some game specific sounds upon eating the pellet and 'dying', and my first GA project was complete(ish)!</p>

 <img src="https://i.imgur.com/WlwChmr.png" alt="metroid snake image"/>

+<h3>Wins</h3>

+<p>Styling: After finishing the code I had limited time left to style, but I felt what I put together excuded that 8-bit Metroid feel successfully, and- with the help of the audio cues- eating a pellet feels quite satisfying!</p>

+<p>Functionality: Each bit of progress I made felt like a real step forward, from moving the snake, to successfully adding a segment, to having the whole snake move as desired.</p>

+<h3>Challenges</h3>

+<p>Movement: Solving this problem was integral to helping me understand how to approach the other issues, mainly using setIntervals to check the positions of the snake and if/else statements to correct its course if needed.
+This logic of constant check and response extended to the pellet and whether it was being eaten or not.</p>

 <h3>Future Features</h3>